 There are several benefits to cupping.
 It can boost your skin health, help with respiratory issues, and even improve digestion.
 It is also used to speed up the recovery time of certain injuries and ailments, in addition to reducing symptoms.

 Do you have an injury or health condition that is limiting you from living your life the way you want?
-If so, don’t hesitate to contact Recovery Physical Therapy today.
+If so, don’t hesitate to Contact Us Today at New York, Glendale, Broadway, Larchmont, Midtown, Upper East Side, NY & Millburn, NJ Centers.
 We’ll help you set up a consultation with one of our licensed NYC area physical therapists to figure out if cupping is right for you!